HomeExercisestechniqueFirst Bend – Whole Step

 How to Practice

-1. 1Play the reference note first (fret 9 or 10) — that's the pitch your bend must reach.
+1. 1Play the reference note first to lock the target pitch in your ear.

-2. 2Place your ring finger on the bend fret, with middle and index fingers supporting behind it.
+2. 2Use your ring finger to bend, supported by your middle and index fingers behind it for strength.

-3. 3Push the string upward until the pitch matches the reference, then hold for a full half note.
+3. 3Push the string upward from your wrist until the pitch matches the reference note perfectly.

 Tips & Techniques

-• Rotate your wrist to push the string — finger strength alone isn't enough.
+• Rotate your wrist to push the string — do not rely on finger strength alone.

 Ready to Practice?